mountaindust/Planktos/docs/quickstart.rst

 variation though a pandas Dataframe property of the swarm class (swarm.props).
-Individual agents have access to the local flow field through interpolation of the spatial-temporal fluid velocity grid - specifically, Planktos implements a cubic spline in time with linear interpolation in space (future: tricubic spline in space).
+Individual agents have access to the local flow field through interpolation of the spatial-temporal fluid velocity grid - specifically, Planktos implements a cubic spline in time with linear interpolation in space.
 In addition to more custom behavior, included in Planktos is an Ito SDE solver (Euler-Maruyama method) for movement specified as an SDE of the type

 .. math::
     dX_t = \mu dt + \sigma dW_t